Legazpi, Albay: Education

-Divine Word College of Legazpi (DWCL) is a private Catholic institution operated by the Society of the Divine Word (SVD).
-Founded in 1947, it offers both basic and higher education.
-Academic programs include teacher education, business, engineering, and nursing.
+Divine Word College of Legazpi (DWCL) is a private Catholic institution operated by the Society of the Divine Word (SDW) and was founded in 1947.
+It offers both basic and higher education, with academic programs including teacher education, business, engineering, and nursing.
 Several of its programs are accredited by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
-DWCL integrates religious instruction and values-based education in its academic offerings.
+DWCL integrates religious instruction and values-based education into its academic offerings.

-Ago Medical and Educational Center – Bicol Christian College of Medicine (AMEC–BCCM) is a private medical school established in 1975.
-It offers a Doctor of Medicine program and other allied health courses.
-The institution is affiliated with national medical education bodies and listed in the World Directory of Medical Schools.
-In 2022, it reported a high passing rate in the Midwifery Licensure Examination, including top ten placements.
+Ago Medical and Educational Center/Bicol Christian College of Medicine (AMEC–BCCM) is a private medical school established in 1975.
+It offers a Doctor of Medicine program and other allied health courses, is affiliated with national medical education bodies, and is listed in the World Directory of Medical Schools.
+In 2022 it reported a high passing rate in the Midwifery Licensure Examination, including some top ten placements.

-Mariners' Polytechnic Colleges Foundation (MPCF–Legazpi) specializes in maritime education and training.
-It offers programs in marine transportation, marine engineering, and related technical courses.
-In 2025, the institution completed its ISO 9001:2015 recertification audit.
+Mariners' Polytechnic Colleges Foundation (MPCF–Legazpi) specializes in maritime education and training, offering programs in marine transportation, marine engineering, and related technical courses.
+In 2025 the institution completed its ISO 9001:2015 recertification audit.
 MPCF maintains partnerships with international shipping companies and reports regular student placement in the maritime industry.
-It also fields licensure examination passers in mechanical and marine engineering disciplines.